DominikSerafin/tz/README.md

-    "abbr_dst": "NZDT",               // abbreviation for daylight saving time "offset_st": 43200,               // offset from UTC (in seconds) for standard time "offset_dst": 3600,               // offset from offset_st (in seconds) for daylight saving time "aliases": [                      // backward-compatible time zone names "Antarctica/McMurdo",
+    "abbr_dst": "NZDT",               // abbreviation for daylight saving time "offset_st": 43200,               // offset from UTC (in seconds) for standard time "offset_dst": 3600,               // offset from offset_st (in seconds) for daylight saving time "aliases": [                      // collection of backward-compatible time zone names "Antarctica/McMurdo",
       "Antarctica/South_Pole",
       "NZ"
     ],
-    "countries": [                    // tells in which countries this time zone is observed {
+    "countries": [                    // collection of ISO 3166 countries where this time zone is observed {
         "code": "AQ",
         "name": "Antarctica"